Insights and Advice for Enabling More Efficient and Sustainable Construction

 Types of Construction Estimates

-It is customary to produce several cost estimates during the pre-design and design stages, since a precise estimate can only be produced with a clearly specified project plan.
+It is customary to produce several cost estimates during the pre-design and design stages, since a precise estimate can only be made with a clearly specified project plan.
 The more defined your project is, the more accurate these estimations become.

 Strangely, some organizations, like the U.S. Department of Energy (through its construction estimating directive) and the Association for the Advancement of Cost Engineering (AACE), reverse the numbering and identify Level 1 as the most accurate estimate.